polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 Blockspace is the capacity of a blockchain to finalize and commit operations, encompassing its security, computing, and storage capabilities.
 Its characteristics can vary across different blockchains, affecting **security**, **flexibility**, and **availability**.

-- **Security** measures the robustness of blockspace in Proof-of-Stake (PoS) networks, linked to the stake locked on validator nodes, the variance in stake among validators, and the total number of validators.
-It also considers social centralization (how many validators are owned by single operators) and physical centralization (how many validators run on the same service provider).
+- **Security** - measures the robustness of blockspace in Proof-of-Stake (PoS) networks, linked to the stake locked on validator nodes, the variance in stake among validators, and the total number of validators.
+It also considers social centralization (how many validators are owned by single operators) and physical centralization (how many validators run on the same service provider)

-- **Flexibility** reflects the functionalities and types of data that can be stored, with high-quality data essential to avoid bottlenecks in critical processes.
+- **Flexibility** - reflects the functionalities and types of data that can be stored, with high-quality data essential to avoid bottlenecks in critical processes

-- **Availability** indicates how easily users can access blockspace.
-It should be easily accessible, allowing diverse business models to thrive, ideally regulated by a marketplace based on demand and supplemented by options for "second-hand" blockspace.
+- **Availability** - indicates how easily users can access blockspace.
+It should be easily accessible, allowing diverse business models to thrive, ideally regulated by a marketplace based on demand and supplemented by options for "second-hand" blockspace

 Polkadot is built on core blockspace principles, but there’s room for improvement.
 Currently, tasks like balance transfers, staking, and governance are managed on the relay chain.